-The Realest, Most Hyperspecific Lyrics From Sza’s CTRL
+The Realest, Most Hyperspecific Lyrics From SZA’s Ctrl

-Since Sza dropped her full-length album, Ctrl, I’ve been getting variations of the following messages from the friends who, like me, have it on repeat: “This Sza album reminds me of my last relationship,” “This Sza album reminds me of your last relationship” (thanks), or “I AM SZA, SZA IS ME.”
+Since SZA dropped her full-length album, Ctrl, I’ve been getting variations of the following messages from the friends who, like me, have it on repeat: “This SZA album reminds me of my last relationship,” “This SZA album reminds me of your last relationship” (thanks), or “I AM SZA, SZA IS ME.”

-Sza could have cribbed the whole R&B masterpiece from our Tinder exchanges, emails, iMessages — it’s like she can intuit every thirsty intention behind an Instagram fave or a retweet.
+SZA could have cribbed the whole R&B masterpiece from our Tinder exchanges, emails, iMessages — it’s like she can intuit every thirsty intention behind an Instagram fave or a retweet.
 Just as mournful indie-rock guys had Bon Iver’s For Emma, teens (and teen-like women) had Taylor Swift’s Red, sad hypebeasts had Drake and PartyNextDoor’s “Come and See Me,” women — specifically black women — now have their own intensely personal-feeling collection of songs about sexual freedom and intimacy and insecurity and vulnerability and overconfidence and being smarter than the fuckboys.

 What makes this album mean so much to so many is the incredibly precise, sort of painful specificity: Mad TV, tacos, open relationships.
 Here, a selection of lyrics that will will make you say “oh my god that’s my life!” and then send them to your ex, your crush, your disposable sex partner, your best friend: